 “Do I need to hire a DevOps engineer if I want to adopt DevOps or CI/CD?”

-Typically, a DevOps engineer should be able to master a wide scope of technologies and automation tools which help to maximize the positive outcomes of DevOps, also he/she should be good at collaborating different functional teams and facilitate communication between these teams.
+Typically, a DevOps engineer should be able to master a wide scope of technologies and automation tools that help maximize the positive outcomes of DevOps.
+He/she should be also good at collaborating with different functional teams and facilitate communication between these teams.

-It’s good to leverage the expertise of a DevOps engineer when adopting a new culture or workflow, especially if you are new to DevOps and not sure about where to start.
+The expertise of a DevOps engineer is a good leverage when adopting a new culture or workflow, especially if you are new to DevOps and not sure about where to start.
 However, in our experience, hiring a DevOps engineer is optional instead of a must.

-The collaborative spirit in DevOps is to empower engineers to control the operations.
+The collaborative spirit in DevOps is to empower engineers with control to the operations.
 Thanks to this spirit, it can close the gap between development and operations.
-In Oursky, we have our CTO and a senior engineer setting up the basic infrastructure of CI/CD, at the same time, we educate all developers to run and integrate DevOps and CI/CD in their work process themselves.
+In Oursky, we have our CTO and a senior engineer setting up the basic infrastructure of CI/CD.
+At the same time, we educate all developers to run and integrate DevOps and CI/CD in their work process themselves.

 How We Adopted DevOps & CI/CD Without Hiring a DevOps Engineer

 So instead of hiring a dedicated DevOps engineer, here is how we built the culture of DevOps in Oursky: